-© State of Victoria (Department of Education and Training) 2021
+© State of Victoria (Department of Education) 2023

-This document is provided under a Creative Commons Attribution 4.0 International licence.
-You are free to re-use the work under that licence, on the condition that you credit the State of Victoria (Department of Education and Training), indicate if changes were made and comply with the other licence terms, see: Creative Commons Attribution 4.0 International The licence does not apply to: • any images, photographs, trademarks or branding, including the Victorian Government logo and the DET logo; and • content supplied by third parties.
+The Regulatory Framework is provided under a Creative Commons Attribution 4.0 International licence.
+You are free to re-use the work under that licence, on the condition that you credit the State of Victoria (Department of Education), indicate if changes were made and comply with the other licence terms, see: Creative Commons Attribution 4.0 International

+The licence does not apply to:

+- any images, photographs, trademarks or branding, including the Victorian Government logo and the DE logo; and - content supplied by third parties.